Karmandeep108Kaur/daily_exp/README.md

 | Security Patches           | Regular and automatic                      | Missing                     |
 | Performance After Update   | May slow down → schedule updates           | No slowdowns, but insecure  |

+## 💻 BSOD (Blue Screen of Death) – In Short

+**What is it?**
+A **Windows crash screen** shown when the system hits a **fatal error** and must restart.

+---

+### ⚠️ Common Causes:

+- Faulty hardware (RAM, HDD, etc.)
+- Driver issues
+- Corrupted system files
+- Malware or viruses
+- Overheating or overclocking
+- Bad software or updates

+---

+### 🛠️ Quick Fixes:

+- Restart PC
+- Update drivers & Windows
+- Run `sfc /scannow`
+- Boot in Safe Mode
+- Remove recent software/hardware
 ---